tarkalabs/artwork/README.md

-This repo contains all the artwork used by tarkalabs.
-It is a place to add all the other logos / branding items for the products built in tarkalabs
+# Branding

+Use this repo to find all the assets needed for creating TarkaLabs branded content